Kamran-Afzali/Kamran-Afzali.github.io/_posts/gRain.md

 getSeparators(chest.grain)
 ```

 The `dsep` function tests d-separation, a fundamental concept in graphical models that determines conditional independence relationships.
 Clique and separator information provides insight into the computational structure created by the junction tree algorithm.
+However, the plotting capabilities are fairly basic, and complex networks may require external visualization tools for meaningful interpretation.

 ### Simulation and Model Validation

-Generative modeling capabilities allow validation of network behavior and exploration of model predictions:
+Generative modeling capabilities allow validation of network behavior, though simulation alone cannot guarantee model correctness:

 ```r
 # Generate samples from the network